corda/blacklist/README.md

 See https://docs.corda.net/tutorial-cordapp.html#running-the-example-cordapp.

-## Interacting with the nodes:
+## Uploading the blacklist:

-Before attempting to reach any agreements, you must upload the blacklist as an attachment to each node.
+Before attempting to reach any agreements, you must upload the blacklist as an attachment to each node that you want to be able to *initiate* an agreement.
+The blacklist can be uploaded via RPC or HTTP.

+### Via RPC

 Run the following command from within the `attachments` folder:

 * Unix/Mac OSX: `./gradlew uploadBlacklist`
 * Windows: `gradlew uploadBlacklist`

 You should see three messages of the form `Blacklist uploaded to node via localhost:100XX`.

+### Via HTTP

+Visit the web API of the node for which you want to upload the attachment.
+Each node exposes their web API on a different address:

+* Monogram Bank: `localhost:10007/web/a`
+* Hiseville Deposit Bank: `localhost:10010/web/a`
+* George State Bank: `localhost:10013/web/a`

+Click `Choose file` to select the .jar containing the blacklist (under `src/main/resources/blacklist.jar`) and click `Upload blacklist` to upload it to the node.

+## Interacting with the nodes:

 You can now interact with this CorDapp using its web API.
 Each node exposes this web API on a different address: